 Maureen O'Brien, ELA Teacher — Ms. O’Brien is from Minneapolis, Minnesota birth place of Prince and land of 10,000 lakes.
 After she graduated from McGill University in Montreal, Ms. O’Brien worked for several years in advertising in Manhattan.
 A lifelong learner, she has attended literature courses at University of Oxford, and received a Masters in Education from Brown University.
 Back in New York, she can be found playing basketball on the Canal Street courts with her team or biking around Brooklyn (always with a helmet).

 Tara Ridgedell, ELL Coorindator — Ms. Ridgedell is from Atlanta, GA where she attended Georgia State University and received her undergraduate degree in International Studies.
 She then worked in Kenya for a Women’s Rights organization, traveling throughout the country to inform women of their rights and conducting peace and reconciliation talks.
 She then decided to return to GSU to get her Master’s Degree in Reading, Language, and Literacy.
 She has taught ESL in both Atlanta and NYC and especially loves it when students’ moms bring her food.
 In her free time she runs a small graphic design and screen-printing business, goes to music shows, and eats all the tacos.

-Audrey White, ELA and Writing Teacher — Ms. White is originally from Portland, Oregon, where she received her Bachelor of Arts in English from Portland State University.
+Audrey White, Reading Culture Coordinator and ELA Teacher — Ms. White is originally from Portland, Oregon, where she received her Bachelor of Arts in English from Portland State University.
 After moving to New York in 2013, she earned her Master of Arts in English Education at Columbia University Teachers College.
 Before joining MESA, Ms. White taught abroad in Sichuan, China.
 In her free time, she enjoys riding her bike, jamming on ukulele, and playing feather-stick with her cat.